MizushimaShiba/MizushimaShiba/README.md

 # MizushimaShiba
-*Email:* haidarme@yahoo.co.id | *Phone:* +6285156064256 | *Location:* Jakarta
+*Location:* Jakarta

 ## Summary

-Experienced Backend Engineer with over more than 3 years of experience.
-Proficient in Java Springboot development, API design, and database management.
+Experienced Backend Engineer with more than 3 years of experience.
+Proficient in Java Spring Boot development, API design, and database management.
 Strong expertise in cloud infrastructure management using Terraform.
 Adept at collaborative problem-solving and dedicated to continual learning.

 ## Work Experience

 ### PT Code Development Indonesia (CODE.ID)
 *Backend Developer*

 - Managed relational databases (RDBMS) for efficient data handling.
 - Administered Virtual Private Servers (VPS) for security and performance.
 - Designed and implemented robust APIs for seamless data communication.
 - Spearheaded database normalization for improved efficiency and data integrity.

+---

 ### Traveloka Trinusa
 *Backend Engineer, Customer Care Division*

 - Proactively identified and resolved software bugs, ensuring reliability.
 - Proficiently managed cloud infrastructure using Terraform for efficient provisioning and orchestration.
 - Collaborated in the development of Java Spring applications to enhance division capabilities.
 - Designed and implemented APIs to support core business processes, improving operational efficiency.

+---

 ### PGI Data
 *Backend Developer, PT ASTRA HONDA MOTOR*

 - Played a pivotal role in revamping an existing sales application by migrating it to the Java Spring framework, resulting in improved performance and maintainability.
 - Contributed significantly to Java Spring development for critical applications.
 - Designed and developed APIs for seamless data exchange and integration, optimizing business processes.
 - Demonstrated strong technical acumen and problem-solving skills in a dynamic environment.

+---

 ### 360Kredi
 #### Local Indonesian HQ for 360 Shuke (Qifu Technology) Fintech Xinfei China
 *Senior Backend Engineer*

 - Responsible for server-side business logic maintenance.
-- Manage and maintain API systems for the local Indonesia Headquarters of the organization.
+- Managed and maintained API systems for the local Indonesia Headquarters of the organization.
 - Proactively identified and resolved software bugs, ensuring reliability.
 - Collaborated in the development of Java Spring applications to enhance division capabilities.

+---

+### Bank Saqu
+*Backend Engineer*

+- Handle and maintain all systems related to deposit, and lock fund products, ensuring stability, performance, and scalability.
+- Collaborate closely with cross-functional teams to optimize and enhance deposit-related and lock fund services, aligning with business needs.
+- Successfully designed and implemented a solution that streamlined deposit group processes, reducing issues from 10 recurring problems per group to zero, significantly improving operational efficiency and customer experience.
+- Successfully revamped the customer notification system to prevent misinformation and enhance communication clarity.
+- Developed and implemented a notification feature to inform customers when their e-statements are ready, improving transparency and user engagement.

+---

 ## Skills

+**Hard Skills:**
-**Hard Skills:** JavaScript (Node.js), TypeScript, Express.js, TypeORM, Sequelize, MySQL, PostgreSQL, Java Springboot, Terraform, JIRA
+JavaScript (Node.js), TypeScript, Express.js, TypeORM, Sequelize, MySQL, PostgreSQL, Java Spring Boot, Terraform, JIRA

+**Languages:**
-**Languages:** Bahasa Indonesia, English
+Bahasa Indonesia, English

+**Soft Skills:**
-**Soft Skills:** Teamwork, Collaboration, Problem-Solving, Eagerness to Learn, Considerate Decision Making
+Teamwork, Collaboration, Problem-Solving, Eagerness to Learn, Considerate Decision Making

+---

 ## Projects

 ### Kipa POS
 *API Development for POS Application*
-- Technologies Used: Node.js, MySQL, JIRA, Insomnia (API Tester), Database Management Tool
+**Technologies Used:** Node.js, MySQL, JIRA, Insomnia (API Tester), Database Management Tool

+---

 ### E-Procurement
 *API Development for Procurement Department*
-- Technologies Used: Node.js, Sequelize, API Tester, Database Management Tool
+**Technologies Used:** Node.js, Sequelize, API Tester, Database Management Tool

+---

 ### Yuna Connecter
 *API Development for E-Commerce Application*
-- Technologies Used: TypeScript, TypeORM, PostgreSQL, Object-Oriented Programming, ClickUp
+**Technologies Used:** TypeScript, TypeORM, PostgreSQL, Object-Oriented Programming, ClickUp

 <!---
 MizushimaShiba/MizushimaShiba is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.